$P$-Schur positive $P$-Grothendieck Polynomials: Introduction

-Symmetric Grothendieck polynomials and their duals, weak symmetric Grothendieck polynomials, are families of nonhomogeneous symmetric polynomials indexed by Grassmaninian permutations, or equivalently, by partitions.
-The former are special cases of the Grothendieck polynomials of Lascoux and Sch\"utzenberger~\cite{LS82,LS83}.
-Moreover, the stable Grothendieck polynomials of Fomin and Kirillov~\cite{FK94,FK96} expand with positive integer coefficients in terms of symmetric Grothendieck polynomials ~\cite{MPS18}, and weak stable Grothendieck polynomials expand with positive integer coefficients in terms of weak symmetric Grothendieck polynomials~\cite{HS19}.
-For these reasons symmetric and weak symmetric Grothendieck polynomials are fundamental building blocks in the subject of nonhomogeneous symmetric functions of type $A$.
-Moreover, they are what we call \emph{natural nonhomogeneous generalizations} of Schur polynomials by which we mean: \begin{dfn} We say that a family $\mathscr{B}$ of polynomials indexed by partitions is a \emph{natural nonhomogeneous generalization} of family of homogeneous polynomials $\mathscr{A}$ if: \begin{itemize} \item {For any $\mu$, there is an algebraically defined polynomial $\mathscr{C}_{\mu}(\mathbf{x},\mathbf{t})$ such that $\mathscr{A}_{\mu}(\mathbf{x})=\mathscr{C}_{\mu}(\mathbf{x},\mathbf{0})$ and $\mathscr{B}_{\mu}(\mathbf{x})=\mathscr{C}_{\mu}(\mathbf{x},\mathbf{1})$.} \item { $\mathscr{B}_{\mu}(\mathbf{x})=\sum c_{\lambda}^{\mu}\mathscr{A}_{\lambda}(\mathbf{x})$ for some nonnegative integer coefficients $c_{\lambda}^{\mu}$. } \end{itemize} \end{dfn}
+Symmetric Grothendieck polynomials and weak symmetric Grothendieck polynomials are families of nonhomogeneous symmetric polynomials indexed by partitions.
+They are related to both the more general Grothendieck polynomials of Lascoux and Sch\"utzenberger~\cite{LS82,LS83} as well as the stable Grothendieck polynomials of Fomin and Kirillov~\cite{FK94,FK96}.
+These relationships are explicated in places such as ~\cite{MPS18} and ~\cite{HS20}.
+For these reasons symmetric and weak symmetric Grothendieck polynomials are fundamental building blocks in the subject of nonhomogeneous symmetric functions.

-The theory of Schubert polynomials of type $C$ is also well developed ~\cite{LAM95}: Whereas stable limits of Schubert polynomials of type $A$ (Stanley symmetric functions ~\cite{Stanley84}) are known to expand in terms of Schur polynomials, stable limits of Schubert polynomials of type $C$ are known to expand in terms of $P$-Schur polynomials ~\cite{HPS17}.
-Our goal is to find a \emph{natural nonhomogeneous generalization} of $P$-Schur polynomials, $\mathfrak{P}_{\mu}(\mathbf{x})$ to better understand the theory of nonhomogeneous symmetric functions of type $C$.
-These polynomials will play the role that weak symmetric Grothendieck polynomials, $\mathfrak{J}_{\mu}(\mathbf{x})$ play in type $A$.
-We also introduce a multiparameter $\mathbf{t}=t_1,\ldots, t_{\ell}$ deformation of both these polynomials, $\mathfrak{P}_{\mu}(\mathbf{x},\mathbf{t})$ and $\mathfrak{J}_{\mu}(\mathbf{x},\mathbf{t})$, respectively, which clarifies the relation between the algebraic and combinatorial definitions of these polynomials, makes the proofs easier to follow, and explains the definition of \emph{natural nonhomogeneous generalization}.

-We carry out a complete construction and analysis of both $\mathfrak{J}_{\mu}(\mathbf{x},\mathbf{t})$ and $\mathfrak{P}_{\mu}(\mathbf{x},\mathbf{t})$, even though the former are already well understood at $\mathbf{t}=(1\ldots,1)$ (e.g., ~\cite{HS19}) for the following reasons: First, the arguments and constructions used in the $\mathfrak{P}_{\mu}$ are almost always generalizations or alterations of those used in the $\mathfrak{J}_{\mu}$ case and the former is much easier to comprehend once the latter (generally simpler) case is understood.
-Secondly, it is instructive to be able to compare the two situations side by side.

-We give algebraic and combinatorial definitions of both $\mathfrak{J}_{\mu}(\mathbf{x},\mathbf{t})$ and $\mathfrak{P}_{\mu}(\mathbf{x},\mathbf{t})$.
-The main theorems of the paper are showing that they are equivalent.
-The underlying combinatorial objects in the first case are multiset tableaux and the underlying combinatorial objects in the second case a new type of tableaux which we call shifted multiset tableaux even though, as will be seen, they are a mix of the notions of multiset and set tableaux.